Skip to main content

 Research Interests

-• The Wang lab is deeply intrigued by the mechanisms underlying the regulatory installation, recognition and functions of specific modifications, such as pseudouridine and inosine
+• Deeply intrigued by the mechanisms underlying the regulatory installation, recognition and functions of specific modifications, such as pseudouridine and inosine.

 RESEARCH INTERESTS